 Don’t Stop Testing

-Testing to catch bugs ahead of a software launch isn’t an isolated process. i18n and l10n scanning and testing needs to be an ongoing part of the development process, even after the product launch as new features are added and bugs are patched.
+Testing to catch bugs ahead of a software launch isn’t an isolated process. i18n and l10n scanning and testing need to be an ongoing part of the development process, even after the product launch, as new features are added and bugs are patched.
 That helps minimize the risk of new localization-related bugs slipping through in update releases.
 Automating bug tracking and flagging with Globalyzer, Localyzer, and pseudo-localization lifts that burden from developers so they can focus on coding.

 Include Localization with Internationalization

 Internationalization and localization aren’t isolated processes.
-By checking for i18n with Globalyzer, as part of regular development sprints, and including l10n testing (via automated/always-on pseudo and even machine translation and review, internationalization and localization bugs can be caught before they become expensive problems.
+By checking for i18n with Globalyzer as part of regular development sprints and including l10n testing (via automated/always-on pseudo and even machine translation and review, internationalization and localization bugs can be caught before they become expensive problems.
 The cost to fix i18n-related bugs can be over 600 times higher after a product launch compared to addressing them while coding.

-Internationalization is Good Business
+Internationalization is a Good Business

 Considering the current state of technologies, it’s a smart business move to develop with internationalization requirements.
 That gives businesses the ability to efficiently localize software and offer users a first-class experience.
-Users and customers don’t want to deal with interfaces in languages they don’t understand, that don’t correctly format numbers, dates and addresses, or use local currencies.
+Users and customers don’t want to deal with interfaces in languages they don’t understand, that don’t correctly format numbers, dates, and addresses, or use local currencies.
 They’re more likely to take their business to competitors that give them content translated and formatted for their locale.
 Ultimately, that leads to lost sales and damaged reputations for businesses coding software for a single locale.

 Companies developing their software with i18n support — even if they aren’t localizing yet — have an advantage over competitors who don’t.
-The cost to internationalize before releasing is significantly lower, and localization support is already in place so adding support for additional locales is faster, too.
-Even if you don’t localize (you should!), chances are good that your users may need internationalized support for their data support, like names, dates, addresses and even currencies.
+The cost to internationalize before releasing is significantly lower, and localization support is already in place, so adding support for additional locales is faster, too.
+Even if you don’t localize (you should!), chances are good that your users may need internationalized support for their data support, like names, dates, addresses, and even currencies.
 That’s just part of the global reality of today’s customers.

 Resources to Learn More